 I am an associate professor in the Department of Biostatatstics and Bioinformatics at Emory University.
 My research has been mainly focused on bioinformatics and computational biology.
-I'm particularly interested in developing statistical methods and computational tools for interpreting large scale genomic data from high-throughput technologies such as microarrays and second generation sequencing.
+I'm particularly interested in developing statistical methods and computational tools for analyzing large scale genomic data from high-throughput technologies such as microarrays and second generation sequencing.

 I am also interested in general machine learning, pattern recognition and large scale data mining methods with applications to biomedical data.
 I collaborate closely with researchers working on epigenetics to characterize different types of DNA methylation and histone modifications.